jimmyislive/blog/content/posts/statics3.md

 draft: false
 tags: ["aws", "terraform", "s3"]
 ---
-Many people, businesses don't need a dynamic website. they just need a placeholder on the web that gives information to customers about their business, contact info, address etc. A static website is a prety easy way to achieve this.
+Many people, businesses don't need a dynamic website. they just need a placeholder on the web that gives information to customers about their business, contact info, address etc. A static website is a pretty easy way to achieve this.
 AWS S3 allows you to host static content and serve it up as webpages.
 You can set it up manually by following instructions [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).

-This posts provides scripts for automating it via [Terraform](https://www.terraform.io/).
+This post provides scripts for automating it via [Terraform](https://www.terraform.io/).

-**NOTE**: One thing to remeber is that aws [does not support https for static websites](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html).
+**NOTE**: One thing to remember is that aws [does not support https for static websites](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html).
 If that is important to you (and it should be!) use other providers such as [Netlify](https://www.netlify.com/) for your static needs.

 We will be using a `Makefile` as a top level interface for everything.
 So all you have to do to bring up a static site should be: